UMCSTaR/staff_projection/README.md

 `source("tools/styler.R")`

-If you add new files or directories please include them in `tools/styler.R` and `tools/lintr.R` script.
-By default the styler script includes everything under `/functions`.
+If you add new files or directories please include them in `tools/styler.R` and `tools/lintr.R` scripts.
+By default, the styler script includes everything under `/function` directory.
 The syntax used is:

 `wd = Current working directory`